mrbusche/backseatfan.com/_posts/2010-03-30-steve-nash-likes-high-fives.md

   </p>

   <p>
     Steve Nash Likes to Touch his Teammates.
-There has been a study done at UC-Berkeley that says &#8220;touchy teams&#8221; are more successful in the NBA.
+There has been a study done at UC-Berkeley that says "touchy teams" are more successful in the NBA.
 So the more touches equals more success, right?
 The Lakers and the Celtics are among the Touchiest teams.
 But I think Steve Nash and the Suns are up near the top of the list.
 Just make a guess at how many times Nash touches his teammates during a game.
   </p>
 </div>